 Whether you are capable of exploring the waters by yourself or would prefer to be guided by wildlife professionals, Mull is one of the best whale watching destinations in the UK.
 From commonly spotted minke whales to infrequent visitors such as the fin whale, there’s always an opportunity to see these wild species in their natural habitat - the best way to do so!

 After a long day tracking down these incredible creatures, it is essential to have cosy and comfortable accommodation waiting for you on your return.
 The welcoming calm inside of our newly renovated Isle of Mull Hotel & Spa contrasts from the wild excitement of your coastal adventure.
+Indulge in our Mull restaurant, treat yourself to a soothing spa treatment or enjoy a decadent afternoon tea overlooking the beach.
 Relax in your luxury bedroom with incredible views out to the water and even spot a red deer wandering around the hotel gardens – the perfect end to an Isle of Mull adventure!